aras72h/auth-api/README.md

-Here's the updated README file without the emailing part:
+Here's the updated README file with the new environment variables and including the forgot password and reset password functionalities:

 # User Authentication API